Without Prejudice

 Gender aspect

 About 30% of respondents expressed a desire to see a female leader.
-Women leaders are associated with non-violence, humanistic values and the ability to better understand family problems.
+Women leaders are associated with non-violence, humanistic values, and the ability to better understand family-related issues.

 Focus on the "silent majority"

-Respondents noted that a leader must be close to ordinary Russians, understand their daily concerns and speak their language.
-This emphasizes the importance of creating a bridge between the elites and the mass audience.
+Respondents noted that a leader must be close to ordinary Russians, understand their daily concerns, and speak their language.
+This highlights the need to bridge the gap between the elites and the general populace.

 5. Future and Emigration